Optimization

 Google AI Overviews

 Google's AI Overviews sit at the top of search results, synthesizing information from multiple sources into a summary before traditional organic listings.
 Even if your page ranks on page one, a potential client may get their answer from the Overview without ever scrolling down.
+Since the January 2026 Gemini 3 rollout, AI Overviews citation pools have expanded and diverged further from traditional top-ten rankings.

 ChatGPT

 ChatGPT pulls from live web data, knowledge bases, and well-structured content.
 It gravitates toward sites it considers trustworthy and authoritative.
 Getting your firm recommended by ChatGPT requires strong on-site content, consistent off-site citations, and clear entity signals working together.
+Reddit and YouTube citations have become particularly important for ChatGPT visibility since its content partnership rollouts.

 When a user asks "Who is the best personal injury lawyer in Dallas?", ChatGPT evaluates entities, review signals, web citations, and content quality before constructing its answer.